k1monfared/terminal/README.md

 # terminal
-collection of projects and scripts arounf bash and shell
+A collection of projects and scripts around bash and shell